Alfred Peet: Retirement

 Peet sold his business, in 1979, to Sal Bonavita, for whom he remained a mentor for the next five years.
 Bonavita soon opened new stores in Oakland, Mill Valley and Menlo Park.
+In 1984, Jerry Baldwin led Starbucks in acquiring Peet's four locations from Bonavita.
 After retiring from the coffee business, Peet moved in 2001 to Ashland, Oregon, where he died on August 29, 2007, at age 87.
-In 1984, Jerry Baldwin led Starbucks in acquiring Peet's four locations from Bonavita.

 Influence on coffee industry

 Peet introduced custom coffee roasting of top quality beans to the United States, at a time when Americans were typically drinking coffee brewed from beans freeze-dried in a can.

 The origin of Berkeley's Gourmet Ghetto was Peet's first Peet's Coffee location, opened in 1966, at the corner of Walnut and Vine; the area grew around Peet's and adjacent specialty food, health food, and other avant-garde restaurants that sprung up, including Chez Panisse.